volodymyrss/cli-bao-ygg-unige/README.md

 UNIGE is supported by clusters of Baobab and Yggdrasil.

+## Motivation

-This cli takes a particular approach to dealing them: all is done client-side, and every intervention is by ssh.
+This cli takes a particular approach to dealing clusters: all is done **client-side**, and every intervention is made by ssh.
 This approach is suitable when it is not desirable to keep track of multiple locations: only client location matters, all remote locations are mirrors and caches.

+## Examples

 ```bash
 $ git clone https://github.com/volodymyrss/cli-bao-ygg-unige